signalfx/gdi-specification/specification/configuration.md

 configuration of these variables using an alternate method.
 Any component MAY support configuration of these variables by additional methods.

-GDI repositories MUST adopt stable and SHOULD adopt experimental configuration variables in the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification) before proposing variables to the GDI specification.
+GDI repositories MUST adopt stable and SHOULD adopt development configuration variables in the [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification) before proposing variables to the GDI specification.
 If a new configuration